The general procedure for declaring a Political Science major is as follows:

 - Inform your College advisor of your intentions

-- Visit the office of the Associate Director of the Undergraduate Program in Stiteler to formally declare the major and update the major worksheet.
+- Meet with the Associate Director of the Undergraduate Program to formally declare the major and update the major worksheet.
+You can schedule an appointment with the Associate Director here.

 The standard Political Science major consists of twelve courses that must meet the five requirements noted below (and which correspond to the structure of the major worksheet).